davidsavoie1/svelte-specma/README.md

 A Svelte store used to validate a collection value (array, object, Map) against a Specma spec, including its children.

-Contrary to `predSpecable`, a `collSpecable` cannot be set or reset directly.
 The initial value is only used to generate all initial children specable stores, but the store's value is then derived from the values of those children stores.
+The `set` method actually sets the values of the underlying children stores.

-However, a `collSpecable` offers methods to modify its children specable stores : `add`, `remove`, `update`.
+A `collSpecable` offers methods to modify its children specable stores : `add`, `remove`, `update`.

+Contrary to `predSpecable`, a `collSpecable` cannot be reset directly.
 To reset an entire `collSpecable`, the store itself should be recreated.

 ## Inputs